piriya33/CDC_Wordpress/wp-content/plugins/display-php-version/readme.txt

 === Display PHP Version ===
-Contributors: dgwyer
+Contributors: dgwyer, wpgoplugins
-Tags: admin, server, support, version, dashboard, widget, display, PHP Requires at least: 2.7
+Tags: admin, server, support, version, dashboard, widget, display, PHP Requires at least: 3.0
-Tested up to: 4.7
+Tested up to: 5.1
-Stable tag: 1.4
+Stable tag: 1.5

-Displays the current PHP version in the "At a Glance" admin dashboard widget.
+Displays the currently installed PHP version in the "At a Glance" admin dashboard widget.

 == Description ==

-Displays the current PHP version in the "At a Glance" admin dashboard widget.
+Very lightweight and simple plugin that displays the currently installed PHP version in the "At a Glance" admin dashboard widget.

-Please rate the Plugin if you find it useful, thanks.
-Also, why not take a moment to check out our other WordPress plugins <a href="http://www.wpgoplugins.com" target="_blank">here</a>.
+Please <a href="https://wordpress.org/support/view/plugin-reviews/display-php-version"><strong>rate</strong></a> this Plugin if you find it useful.
+It only takes a moment but it's very much appreciated. :)

+For more top plugins see our <a href="https://www.wpgoplugins.com" target="_blank">WordPress plugin site</a>.
+Why not stop by and say hello, we'd love to hear from you!

 == Installation ==